MetaMask/metamask-extension/test/scenarios/17. settings/advanced/show-test-networks.md

 Given I am in settings
 When I click on the "Advanced" tab
-Then the "Show test networks" toggle is set to off by default
+Then the "Show test networks" toggle is set to off by default And I click on the Network selection drop down on the left top Then the "Select a network" dialog box appears
+And the "Show test networks" toggle is selected OFF And the test networks are not visible in the dropdown

 # Scenario: "Show test networks" toggle icon functionality